On-Property Container

 What Our Clients Say

 We had a 20ft box sitting in the driveway from a house remodel.
-Shift came out, winched it up, and snuck it perfectly into the back corner of our acreage.
+Shift came out, winched it up, and snuck it perfectly into the back corner of our acreage in Hillsboro.
 Completely saved our lawn from being destroyed.

-Our 40-foot feed container was sinking into the Oregon mud.
+Our 40-foot feed container was sinking into the Willamette Valley mud.
 They brought a massive truck, parked on the solid gravel drive, and winched it right out of the muck.
 Incredibly powerful equipment.

-We needed to shift a storage pod 100 feet across a commercial construction site to make way for paving.
+We needed to shift a storage pod 100 feet across a commercial construction site in Oregon City to make way for paving.
 They had it moved and reset in under 45 minutes.
 Fantastic on-site logistics.

 The doors on our conex box wouldn't open because it settled unevenly.
-Shift came out, lifted it, let us place railroad ties underneath, and set it back down perfectly square.
+Shift came out to our property in Clark County, lifted it, let us place railroad ties underneath, and set it back down perfectly square.
 Works like new.